Larry Craig scandal

+Background

+Craig served in the U.S. House of Representatives before being elected to the U.S. Senate from Idaho in 1990.
+A conservative Republican, Craig opposed same-sex marriage during his political career.
+Craig is married and has three adopted children.

-Arrest
+Arrest and guilty plea

 On June 11, 2007, Craig was arrested at the Minneapolis–Saint Paul International Airport on suspicion of disorderly conduct.
 The nature of the alleged activity has been categorized by some as cottaging.
 According to the police report, the police officer sat in a bathroom stall as part of an undercover operation investigating complaints of sexual activity in the restroom.
 After about 13 minutes of sitting in the stall, the police officer observed Craig lingering outside and frequently peeking through the crack of the door on the stall.
 Craig then entered the stall to the left of the officer's stall.
-The police officer made the following observations, which he recorded in his report of the incident, as to what happened next:
+The police officer's incident report included the following observations as to what happened next:

 At 1216 hours, Craig tapped his right foot.
 I recognized this as a signal used by persons wishing to engage in lewd conduct.
 Craig tapped his toes several times and moves his foot closer to my foot. ...
 The presence of others did not seem to deter Craig as he moved his right foot so that it touched the side of my left foot which was within my stall area.
 Craig then proceeded to swipe his left hand under the stall divider several times, with the palm of his hand facing upward.

 According to the incident report and criminal complaint filed in court, the officer showed Craig his police identification beneath the partition separating their stalls, and the officer then pointed his finger towards the restroom exit.
 Craig initially said no, but he ultimately complied with the officer's request to leave the restroom.
 After Craig and the officer left the restroom, Craig was reluctant to go with the officer and demanded the officer show his police identification a second time.
 Once the officer complied with the request, Craig, the arresting officer, and a police detective, who was stationed outside of the restroom, went to the airport police station.